-Anyway, we had been here before and passed right through Flåm into the 24,509 metre (15.2 miles) long Lærdal Tunnel.
+Anyway, we had been here before and were going from Stavanger to Lærdal.
+We passed right through Flåm into the 24,509 metre (15.2 miles) long Lærdal Tunnel.
 This is the world’s longest road tunnel.
 The tunnel has three large caves bathed in blue light to ease the monotony of driving through it.
 They are highly fascinating and have even been the location of a wedding ceremony or two.

 We could have taken the mountain route to Lærdal; it is supposed to be scenic.
 On the other hand we had been quite a few hours on the road this day, and we wanted to arrive at Lærdalsøyri for our first night before it got too late.

 We were glad we did.
 Lærdalsøyri turned out to be very photogenic.
 That’s the subject of my next chapter.

 This road trip is described in a series of blog entries: